JoBernhard/swa_hausarbeit/README.md

 # quiz-fest Project

-first start docker compose with docker-compose -f "C:\Users\jobernha\Desktop\swa\quiz-fest\src\main\docker\docker-compose.yaml" up or docker-compose up
+first start docker and wait for the engine to start then run docker compose with docker-compose -f "C:\Users\jobernha\Desktop\swa\quiz-fest\src\main\docker\docker-compose.yaml" up or docker-compose up